deniscerri/filma24-cli/README.md

 - If you add a custom season, the script will download the same season number for all elements on the list.

 ### Options

-      -h show help page
+      -h show this page
       -m sets media type as movie
       -t sets media type as tv series
       -s set a particular season to download.
 By default it downloads all seasons -o set a custom download path.
-By default it downloads in your Home folder
+By default it downloads in your Downloads folder -i use interactive mode when searching, instead of the script picking it itself

 ## Disclaimer: